-A Health Impact Review is an analysis of how a proposed legislative or budgetary change will likely impact health and health disparities in Washington state (RCW 43.20.285).
+A Health Impact Review is an analysis of how a proposed legislative or budgetary change will likely impact health and health disparities in Washington State (RCW 43.20.285).
 For the purpose of this review 'health disparities' have been defined as the differences in disease, death, and other adverse health conditions that exist between populations (RCW 43.20.270).
-This document provides summaries of the evidence analyzed by State Board of Health staff during the Health Impact Review of House Bill 2169 (HB 2169) from the 2017-2018 legislative session.
+This document provides summaries of the evidence analyzed by State Board of Health staff during the Health Impact Review of Senate Bill 5139 (SB 5139).

-Staff analyzed the content of HB 2169 and created a logic model depicting possible pathways leading from the provisions of the bill to health outcomes.
-We consulted with experts and contacted stakeholders with diverse perspectives on the bill.
-State Board of Health staff can be contacted for more information on which stakeholders were consulted on this review.
-We conducted objective reviews of the literature for each pathway using databases including PubMed and Google Scholar.
+Staff analyzed the content of SB 5139 and created a logic model depicting possible pathways leading from the provisions of the bill to health outcomes.
+We consulted with experts and contacted key informants about the provisions and potential impacts of the bill.
+We conducted an objective review of published literature for each pathway using databases including PubMed, Google Scholar, and University of Washington Libraries.
+More information about key informants and detailed methods are available upon request.

 The following pages provide a detailed analysis of the bill including the logic model, summaries of evidence, and annotated references.
 The logic model is presented both in text and through a flowchart (Figure 1).
-The logic model includes information on the strength of the evidence for each relationship.
+The logic model includes information on the strength-of-evidence for each relationship.
 The strength-of-evidence has been defined using the following criteria:

-- Not well researched: the literature review yielded few if any studies or only yielded studies that were poorly designed or executed or had high risk of bias. - A fair amount of evidence: the literature review yielded several studies supporting the association, but a large body of evidence was not established; or the review yielded a large body of evidence but findings were inconsistent with only a slightly larger percent of the studies supporting the association; or the research did not incorporate the most robust study designs or execution or had a higher than average risk of bias. - Strong evidence: the literature review yielded a large body of evidence on the relationship (a vast majority of which supported the association) but the body of evidence did contain some contradictory findings or studies that did not incorporate the most robust study designs or execution or had a higher than average risk of bias; or there were too few studies to reach the rigor of 'very strong evidence'; or some combination of these. - Very strong evidence: the literature review yielded a very large body of robust evidence supporting the association with few if any contradictory findings.
+- Not well researched: the review of literature yielded few if any studies or only yielded studies that were poorly designed or executed or had high risk of bias. - A fair amount of evidence: the review of literature yielded several studies supporting the association, but a large body of evidence was not established; or the review yielded a large body of evidence but findings were inconsistent with only a slightly larger percentage of the studies supporting the association; or the research did not incorporate the most robust study designs or execution or had a higher than average risk of bias. - Strong evidence: the review of literature yielded a large body of evidence on the relationship (a vast majority of which supported the association) but the body of evidence did contain some contradictory findings or studies that did not incorporate the most robust study designs or execution or had a higher than average risk of bias; or there were too few studies to reach the rigor of "very strong evidence;" or some combination of these. - Very strong evidence: the review of literature yielded a very large body of robust evidence supporting the association with few if any contradictory findings.
 The evidence indicates that the scientific community largely accepts the existence of the association.

 This review was subject to time constraints, which influenced the scope of work for this review.
 The annotated references are only a representation of the evidence and provide examples of current research.
 In some cases only a few review articles or meta-analyses are referenced.
 One article may cite or provide analysis of dozens of other articles.
 Therefore the number of references included in the bibliography does not necessarily reflect the strength-of-evidence.
-In addition, some articles provide evidence for more than one research question so they are referenced multiple times.
+In addition, some articles provide evidence for more than one research question, so are referenced multiple times.

-Analysis of HB 2169 and the Scientific Evidence
+Analysis of SB 5139 and the Scientific Evidence